arangodb/arangodb/Documentation/Books/Manual/Scalability/Architecture.md

 database.
 This section gives a short outline on the cluster architecture and how the above features and capabilities are achieved.

-### Structure of an ArangoDB cluster
+## Structure of an ArangoDB Cluster

-An ArangoDB cluster consists of a number of ArangoDB instances which talk to each other over the network.
+An ArangoDB Cluster consists of a number of ArangoDB instances which talk to each other over the network.
 They play different roles, which will be explained in detail below.
-The current configuration of the cluster is held in the "Agency", which is a highly-available resilient key/value store based on an odd number of ArangoDB instances running [Raft Consensus Protocol](https://raft.github.io/).
+The current configuration of the Cluster is held in the _Agency_, which is a highly-available resilient key/value store based on an odd number of ArangoDB instances running [Raft Consensus Protocol](https://raft.github.io/).

-For the various instances in an ArangoDB cluster there are 4 distinct
+For the various instances in an ArangoDB Cluster there are 3 distinct
-roles: Agents, Coordinators, Primary and Secondary DBservers.
+roles:

+- _Agents_
+- _Coordinators_
+- _DBServers_.

 In the following sections we will shed light on each of them.
-Note that the tasks for all roles run the same binary from the same Docker image.

-#### Agents
+### Agents

-One or multiple Agents form the Agency in an ArangoDB cluster.
-The Agency is the central place to store the configuration in a cluster.
-It performs leader elections and provides other synchronization services for the whole cluster.
-Without the Agency none of the other components can operate.
+One or multiple _Agents_ form the _Agency_ in an ArangoDB Cluster.
+The _Agency_ is the central place to store the configuration in a Cluster.
+It performs leader elections and provides other synchronization services for the whole Cluster.
+Without the _Agency_ none of the other components can operate.

-While generally invisible to the outside it is the heart of the cluster.
-As such, fault tolerance is of course a must have for the Agency.
-To achieve that the Agents are using the [Raft Consensus Algorithm](https://raft.github.io/).
-The algorithm formally guarantees conflict free configuration management within the ArangoDB cluster.
+While generally invisible to the outside the _Agency_ is the heart of the Cluster.
+As such, fault tolerance is of course a must have for the _Agency_.
+To achieve that the _Agents_ are using the [Raft Consensus Algorithm](https://raft.github.io/).
+The algorithm formally guarantees conflict free configuration management within the ArangoDB Cluster.

-At its core the Agency manages a big configuration tree.
+At its core the _Agency_ manages a big configuration tree.
 It supports transactional read and write operations on this tree, and other servers can subscribe to HTTP callbacks for all changes to the tree.

-#### Coordinators
+### Coordinators

-Coordinators should be accessible from the outside.
+_Coordinators_ should be accessible from the outside.
 These are the ones the clients talk to.
 They will coordinate cluster tasks like executing queries and running Foxx services.
-They know where the data is stored and will optimize where to run user supplied queries or parts thereof.
-Coordinators are stateless and can thus easily be shut down and restarted as needed.
+They know where the data is stored and will optimize where to run user supplied queries or parts thereof. _Coordinators_ are stateless and can thus easily be shut down and restarted as needed.

-#### Primary DBservers
+### DBServers

-Primary DBservers are the ones where the data is actually hosted.
-They host shards of data and using synchronous replication a primary may either be leader or follower for a shard.
+DBservers are the ones where the data is actually hosted.
+They host shards of data and using synchronous replication a DBServer may either be leader or follower for a shard.

-They should not be accessed from the outside but indirectly through the coordinators.
-They may also execute queries in part or as a whole when asked by a coordinator.
+They should not be accessed from the outside but indirectly through the _Coordinators_.
+They may also execute queries in part or as a whole when asked by a _Coordinator_.

-#### Secondaries

-Secondary DBservers are asynchronous replicas of primaries.
-If one is using only synchronous replication, one does not need secondaries at all.
-For each primary, there can be one or more secondaries.
-Since the replication works asynchronously (eventual consistency), the replication does not impede the performance of the primaries.
-On the other hand, their replica of the data can be slightly out of date.
-The secondaries are perfectly suitable for backups as they don't interfere with the normal cluster operation.

-#### Cluster ID
+## Cluster ID

-Every non-Agency ArangoDB instance in a cluster is assigned a unique ID during its startup.
-Using its ID a node is identifiable throughout the cluster.
+Every non-Agency ArangoDB instance in a Cluster is assigned a unique ID during its startup.
+Using its ID a node is identifiable throughout the Cluster.
 All cluster operations will communicate via this ID.

-### Sharding
+## Sharding

-Using the roles outlined above an ArangoDB cluster is able to distribute data in so called shards across multiple primaries.
+Using the roles outlined above an ArangoDB Cluster is able to distribute data in so called _shards_ across multiple DBServers.
 From the outside this process is fully transparent and as such we achieve the goals of what other systems call "master-master replication".
-In an ArangoDB cluster you talk to any coordinator and whenever you read or write data it will automatically figure out where the data is stored (read) or to be stored (write).
-The information about the shards is shared across the coordinators using the Agency.
+In an ArangoDB Cluster you talk to any _Coordinator_ and whenever you read or write data it will automatically figure out where the data is stored (read) or to be stored (write).
+The information about the _shards_ is shared across the _Coordinators_ using the _Agency_.

 Also see [Sharding](../Administration/Sharding/README.md) in the Administration chapter.

-### Many sensible configurations
+## Many sensible configurations

 This architecture is very flexible and thus allows many configurations, which are suitable for different usage scenarios:

- 1. The default configuration is to run exactly one coordinator and one primary DBserver on each machine.
-This achieves the classical master/master setup, since there is a perfect symmetry between the different nodes, clients can equally well talk to any one of the coordinators and all expose the same view to the data store.
+ 1. The default configuration is to run exactly one _Coordinator_ and one _DBServer_ on each machine.
+This achieves the classical master/master setup, since there is a perfect symmetry between the different nodes, clients can equally well talk to any one of the _Coordinators_ and all expose the same view to the data store. _Agents_ can run on separate, less powerful machines.
- 2. One can deploy more coordinators than DBservers.
-This is a sensible approach if one needs a lot of CPU power for the Foxx services, because they run on the coordinators.
+ 2. One can deploy more _Coordinators_ than _DBservers_.
+This is a sensible approach if one needs a lot of CPU power for the Foxx services, because they run on the _Coordinators_.
- 3. One can deploy more DBservers than coordinators if more data capacity is needed and the query performance is the lesser bottleneck
+ 3. One can deploy more _DBServers_ than _Coordinators_ if more data capacity is needed and the query performance is the lesser bottleneck
- 4. One can deploy a coordinator on each machine where an application server (e.g. a node.js server) runs, and the Agents and DBservers on a separate set of machines elsewhere.
+ 4. One can deploy a _Coordinator_ on each machine where an application server (e.g. a node.js server) runs, and the _Agents_ and _DBServers_ on a separate set of machines elsewhere.
 This avoids a network hop between the application server and the database and thus decreases latency.
 Essentially, this moves some of the database distribution logic to the machine where the client runs.

-These for shall suffice for now.
-The important piece of information here is that the coordinator layer can be scaled and deployed independently from the DBserver layer.
+As you acn see, the _Coordinator_ layer can be scaled and deployed independently from the _DBServer_ layer.

-### Replication

-ArangoDB offers two ways of data replication within a cluster, synchronous and asynchronous.
-In this section we explain some details and highlight the advantages and disadvantages respectively.

-#### Synchronous replication with automatic fail-over
+### Synchronous replication with automatic fail-over

+In an ArangoDB Cluster, the replication among the data stored by the _DBServers_ is synchronous.

 Synchronous replication works on a per-shard basis.
-One configures for each collection, how many copies of each shard are kept in the cluster.
+One configures for each collection, how many copies of each _shard_ are kept in the Cluster.
 At any given time, one of the copies is declared to be the "leader" and all other replicas are "followers".
-Write operations for this shard are always sent to the DBserver which happens to hold the leader copy, which in turn replicates the changes to all followers before the operation is considered to be done and reported back to the coordinator.
+Write operations for this shard are always sent to the _DBServer_ which happens to hold the leader copy, which in turn replicates the changes to all followers before the operation is considered to be done and reported back to the coordinator.
 Read operations are all served by the server holding the leader copy,